 Bavarians may not be Russians, but the capital of Bavaria played a significant role in the Russian October Revolution and its consequences.
-Thus, around the turn of the century, cosmopolitan Munich became the refuge of Russian revolutionaries from Lenin’s circle, planning the fall of the Tsar in Schwabing.
+Thus, around the turn of the century, cosmopolitan Munich became the refuge of Russian revolutionaries from Lenin’s circle, who gathered in Schwabing to plan the fall of the Tsar.
 In the years 1918 and 1919, Munich was the scene of revolutionary events.
 For a short time, Bavaria even became a soviet republic with revolutionaries from Russia playing a leading role.
 After this experiment failed, Munich turned into a centre of right-wing ideas.
-The Isar metropolis became an attraction for "white" Russian emigrants, monarchists and nationalists - people who would make a pact with National Socialism for the restoration of the tsarist regime in Russia.
+The Isar metropolis attracted "white" Russian emigrants, monarchists and nationalists – people who were prepared to make a pact with National Socialists for the restoration of the tsarist regime in Russia.

 The contents of this thematic dossier were developed by the year-12 cohort of students of the Elite Graduate Program for East European Studies at the Ludwig Maximilian University in Munich and at the University of Regensburg.